lmullen/lincolnmullen.com/content/courses/capitalism.2020/index.md

 Suggested readings:

--   Baugh, *God and the Green Divide*
+-   Baugh, *God and the Green Divide*.
+-   Berry, *Devoted to Nature*.
+-   Stoll, *Inherit the Holy Mountain*.

 ### November 23 (Week 13): Prosperity